‘The nation depends on it’: Vaccination drive replaces giveaways with arm-twisting

-New York City Mayor Bill de Blasio also upped the ante, ordering teachers, police officers and firefighters must get their shots by Sept.
+New York City Mayor Bill de Blasio also upped the ante by ordering teachers, police officers and firefighters to get their shots by Sept.
 13 or face regular testing.

-California Gov. Gavin Newsom, a Democrat, cut a similar path out West, announcing a plan that will require state workers and all health workers to get vaccinated or submit to weekly testing.
+California Gov. Gavin Newsom, a Democrat, cut a similar path.
+He announced a plan that will require state workers and all health care workers to get vaccinated or submit to weekly testing.

-The plan, which should apply to about 238,000 state employees and over 2 million health workers in the public and private sectors, will be phased in the next few weeks.
+The plan, which should apply to about 238,000 state employees and more than 2 million health care workers in the public and private sectors, will be phased in within the next few weeks.

-Major medical groups, meanwhile, said the time has come to mandate the vaccine for every health worker in the country, declaring “the nation depends on it.”
+Major medical groups, meanwhile, said the time has come to mandate the vaccine for every health care worker in the country, declaring that “the nation depends on it.”

 The moves reflect a get-tough pivot as voluntary systems and cash incentives fail to lift lagging vaccination rates.
-Less than half — 49% — of the U.S. population is fully vaccinated despite the shots being free and plentiful.
-Scientists fear it gives the virus room to continue to inflict pain or evolve into something even more dangerous.
+Less than half — 49% — of the U.S. population is fully vaccinated despite free and plentiful shots.
+Scientists fear that the unvaccinated number gives the virus room to continue to inflict pain or evolve into an even more dangerous strain.

-The Biden administration has given tacit approval to schools and employers that are mandating the shots but hadn’t forced the military or other federal workers to get vaccinated, making the VA’s decision a notable one.
+The Biden administration has given tacit approval to schools and employers that are mandating the shots but has not forced the military or other federal workers to get vaccinated, making the VA’s decision notable.

 The decision may set the table for similar mandates elsewhere in the federal bureaucracy or give private employers the confidence to follow suit.

-VA Secretary Denis McDonough said the requirement, which applies to Title 38 personnel like nurses, physician assistants and podiatrists, is needed to keep veterans safe.
+VA Secretary Denis McDonough said the requirement, which applies to Title 38 personnel such as nurses, physician assistants and podiatrists, is needed to keep veterans safe.

 “Whenever a veteran or VA employee sets foot in a VA facility, they deserve to know that we have done everything in our power to protect them from COVID-19.
 With this mandate, we can once again make — and keep — that fundamental promise,” he said.

-He said four unvaccinated VA employees recently died from the virus, including three from the dreaded delta variant.
+He said four unvaccinated VA employees recently died from COVID-19, including three infected with the delta variant.

 In New York, Mr. de Blasio tightened the rules on roughly 340,000 city workers because he fears a relapse when schools open and workers return to the office at the end of summer.